Rift7/PwnedAccountDatabase/README.md

 ## Usage

-To use the Pwned Account Database, follow these steps:
+To host your own Pwned Account Database, follow these steps:

 Clone this repository to your local machine: